rlmajor/Copy_Base_URL/README.md

 ### After
 ![After copying with Copy Base URL](After.JPG)

+# Note: Active URL in address bar is not actually modified during usage.
+Only clipboard content.
+Image for illustration purposes only.

 ## Contributing

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.